samoseley/ecs171projectspeeddating/README.md

     Worked on the abstract, created the correlation matricies for data exploration and coded the logistic regression model for evaluating the personal perception hypothesis.
 Wrote the analysis and conclusion of model 1 and helped facilitate and direct communication within the group.

 Sydney Moseley:
-    Worked on the abstract, created pairplots for data visualization, assisted in preprocessing data, and coded and evaluated the ANN model.
+    Worked on the abstract, created pairplots for data visualization, assisted in preprocessing data, coded and evaluated the ANN model, and wrote conclusion.

 Rishika Roy:
     Worked on abstract, assisting construction of hypotheses, assisting data exploration, writing parts of methods, results, and discussion for model 1 and 2